-Magnesium is weighed and then heated in a crucible.
-It reacts with oxygen to produce the oxide.
-It can be shown that there has been an increase in mass.
-The results can be used to find the formula of magnesium oxide and two methods are described for doing so.
+Students weigh magnesium and heat it in a crucible.
+The magnesium reacts with oxygen to produce the oxide.
+Students see there is an increase in mass and can use the results to find the formula of magnesium oxide

 The practical activity takes around 30–45 minutes, depending on the competence of the class.
 Students should all be standing and should wear eye protection.
 Students with long hair should tie it back.